Tanoti/sphinxcontrib-autosaltsls/docs/document.rst

     Scope: File

     Identifies the current sls file as a salt top file (See `Salt Top Files <https://docs.saltstack.com/en/latest/ref/states/top.html>`_).
 Files with the name ``top.sls`` are automatically identified so this is only needed for alternate top files that might be passed to ``state.top``.

+.. confval:: hidden

+    Scope: File

+    Do not generate documentation for this file, also sets :confval:`ignore`.

+.. confval:: ignore

+    Scope: File

+    Immediately stop processing the file.
+Any entries already found are returned as normal.

 .. confval:: include